Adopted June 4, 2014

-Vulnerable Person– Any person, regardless of age, whose behavior indicates that he or she is mentally incapable of adequately caring for himself or herself and his or her interests without adverse consequences to himself or herself or others, or who, because of physical or mental impairment, is unable to protect himself or herself from abuse, neglect, exploitation, sexual abuse, or emotional abuse by others. (definition taken from the “Adult Protective Services Act of 1976”, Ala.
+Vulnerable Person– Any person, regardless of age, whose behavior indicates that he or she is mentally incapable of adequately caring for himself or herself and his or her interests without adverse consequences to himself or herself or others, or who, because of physical or mental impairment, socioeconomic status, language barriers, education, or otherwise, is unable to protect himself or herself from abuse, neglect, exploitation (whether physical, mental, emotional, or financial), sexual abuse, or emotional abuse by others. (definition taken from the “Adult Protective Services Act of 1976”, Ala.
 Code (1975) §38-9-2(1), but expanded to include vulnerable children).

 Screening Procedures for Volunteers and Staff Persons Working with Vulnerable Persons